jmonlong/manu-vggafannot/manuscript.md

 The nodes were colored based on those annotations, loaded as paths by Bandage-NG.
 ](figures/PRAMEF4.AluInsertion.png "Bandage example"){#fig:bandage}

-We also matched and annotated more than 660 thousand variants from the GWAS Catalog[@doi:10.1093/nar/gkac1010] and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue), using the methods described in [Annotating known variants].
+We also matched and annotated variants from the GWAS Catalog[@doi:10.1093/nar/gkac1010](about 660 thousand variants) and expression QTLs from the GTEx catalog[@doi:10.1038/ng.2653] across 49 tissues (on average 1.45 million variants per tissue), using the methods described in [Annotating known variants].
 On average, 94% of variants were found in the HPRC pangenome.
 The variants files in GAF take only 907MiB of space and can be queried rapidly for visualization in the Sequence Tube Map or Bandage-NG.
 This annotation is showcased in Figure {@fig:tubemap}B.